 There are challenges when using Bayesian methods as well, including intensive model building and checking processes, selection of appropriate priors, and translating probabilistic inferences into yes/no decisions.
 It is essential to understand the underlying assumptions, tradeoffs, validity, and generalizability of the results in a Bayesian framework, and the circumstances under which it may be more appropriate than using a frequentist approach.

 Meeting Topics and Goals.
-OPRE’s 2017 research methods meeting will encourage attendees to question their assumptions around traditional frequentist approaches and explore the leading alternative, Bayesian methods.
-Speakers will share their expertise in understanding when and when not to use p-values, the ideas underlying Bayesian methods and associated advantages and drawbacks, examples of successful applications of Bayesian analysis in social science research and evaluation, and using Bayesian approaches for decision-making as part of a broader conversation about responsibly communicating research findings.
-The meeting may include presentations and discussions on the following questions:
+OPRE’s 2017 research methods meeting encouraged attendees to question their assumptions around traditional frequentist approaches and explore the leading alternative, Bayesian methods.
+Speakers shared their expertise in understanding when and when not to use p-values, the ideas underlying Bayesian methods and associated advantages and drawbacks, examples of successful applications of Bayesian analysis in social science research and evaluation, and using Bayesian approaches for decision-making as part of a broader conversation about responsibly communicating research findings.
+The meeting included presentations and discussions on the following questions:

 9:00 – 9:30

 Naomi Goldstein (Deputy Assistant Secretary for the Office of Planning, Research, and Evaluation)

 11:00 – 12:00

 Bayesian Model Specification (Or At Least Some of What Can Be Said About This Topic in 25 Minutes)